jamesyang124/play-with-category-theory/README.md

 This book is the collection of side notes for the category theory with the example from `Haskell`.
 It will cover some critical `Haskell` terms to help us understanding the other concepts of functional programming in advance.

-Though the most of code will be described in `Haskell` way, but it will try to cover `Scala` version of the implementations which is what we aim for.
+Though the most of code will be described in `Haskell` way, but we will try to cover `Scala` version of the implementations which is what we mainly aim for.